JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 • Accountability, integrity, athleticism, independence, teamwork, courage, and maturity are required.

 • Parents do not typically accompany campers as they do in Otters and Ducks.
-(We bring a limited number of volunteers along.)
+(We bring a limited number of parents along.)

 Ospreys Camp is six days in length total; five days on multiple rivers and an expected travel day between rivers.
 The program is far deeper and more adventurous than our standard Otters program, and kids will gain significant skill during this fun-filled, intensive week.